sergioag/in18clock/README.md

 alternate firmware, only Arduino Mega is supported.
 Support for Arduino Uno may be added at some point, but isn't currently planned.

+*Note*: this firmware is not related nor supported by GRA & AFCH.
+If you want the official firmware, you can find it [here](https://github.com/afch/NixeTubesShieldNCS318).

 How to build
 ============
 Even though this uses Arduino libraries, we're not using the Arduino IDE for building.
 Instead you need: